 - 100: Trace

-By default only the shared object libopen62541.so or the library open62541.dll and open62541.dll.a resp. open62541.lib are build.
+By default only the main library shared object libopen62541.so (open62541.dll) or static linking archive open62541.a (open62541.lib) is built.
 Additional artifacts can be specified by the following options:

 - Compile example servers and clients from

-- Compile unit tests with Check framework.
+- Compile unit tests.
 The tests can be executed with

 - Generate a self-signed certificate for the server (openSSL required)